Therapeutic Recreation Mission Statement:

-The mission of the Therapeutic Reaction Program at the University of Tennessee is to prepare students with the necessary knowledge, skills and abilities to work with delivering therapeutic recreation to special populations, learn to use various interventions to treat physical, social, cognitive, and emotional conditions associated with illness, injury, or chronic disability, and learn the academic component which will enable you to pass the NCTRC national exam.
+The mission of the Therapeutic Recreation Program at the University of Tennessee is to prepare students with the necessary knowledge, skills and abilities to work with delivering therapeutic recreation to special populations, learn to use various interventions to treat physical, social, cognitive, and emotional conditions associated with illness, injury, or chronic disability, and learn the academic component which will enable you to pass the NCTRC national exam.

 Provide students with a quality academic experience by emphasizing experiential learning with a diverse faculty knowledge base.